Though there is no difference between the DDS and DMD. The College of Dental Medicine awards the traditional DDS degree.

 Work experience is not required for consideration or admission, but all applicants are expected to have strong background knowledge of and demonstrated interest in the dental profession.

-We accept course credit from any accredited U.S. college or university.
+We accept course credit from any accredited U.S. or Canadian college or university.

 We expect any credits taken while studying abroad to be reflected in your U.S. School official transcript.
 We do not expect that prerequisites be taken at an institution outside of the U.S.